-Education One requires all schools in its portfolio to measure student progress multiple times throughout the school year using an assessment tool selected by the school.
-TLJA MS utilized the Northwest Evaluation Association (NWEA) tool Measures of Academic

-Progress (MAP) during the 2020-21 school year.
+Education One requires all schools in its portfolio to measure student progress multiple times throughout the school year using an assessment tool selected by each individual school.
+PLA Virtual utilized the Northwest Evaluation Association (NWEA) tool Measures of Academic Progress (MAP) during the 2020-21 school year.
 This computer adaptive assessment assesses students in reading and math and is aligned to grade level standards.
+The rubric for Legacy Student Achievement on Benchmark Assessment is as follows: